Staying in hospital as an inpatient

 If you have been referred to hospital for an operation or test and you need to stay overnight, it means you’re being treated as an inpatient.

-When you arrive at your hospital you will be welcomed by a member of staff, who will explain the processes to you and what to expect.
-You will be given an identity wristband to wear at all times while you are in the hospital.
+When you arrive at the hospital, you’ll be welcomed by a member of staff, who will explain the processes to you and what to expect.

-For some procedures, including operations, you will be asked to sign a consent form.
-A copy of this form will be given to you.
+For some procedures, including operations, you’ll be asked to sign a consent form.